This may seem like an odd statement from someone whose last blog post was encouraging you to improve your posture.

 I’d love to hear how you respond to it, too.
 Please let me know in the comments below.

 If you’d like to learn more about the BodyIntelligence approach to posture, join my mailing list.
-You’ll receive a free audio guide to help you reduce stress and boost your confidence (and improve your posture!) in just 2 minutes!
+You’ll receive my free with 7 Tips to Relieve Stress Now (and improve your posture!)!

 Click here to join >>